gitlabhq/gitlabhq/doc/README.md

 - [GitLab Pages](user/project/pages/index.md): Build, test, and deploy a static site directly from GitLab.
 - [Scheduled Pipelines](user/project/pipelines/schedules.md)
 - [Protected Runners](ci/runners/README.md#protected-runners)
+- [Deploy Boards](user/project/deploy_boards.md): View of the current health and status of each CI environment running on Kubernetes, displaying the status of the pods in the deployment. **[PREMIUM]**
+- [Canary Deployments](user/project/canary_deployments.md): A popular CI strategy, where a small portion of the fleet is updated to the new version first. **[PREMIUM]**

 ### Configure